Block library

 \(y\)

-Implements the dynamics of a derivative filter, but to be causal it has a single pole given by alpha.
+Implements the dynamics of a derivative filter, but to be causal (proper) it includes a first-order low-pass filter.
 The dynamics is

 \[\frac{s}{\frac{s}{\alpha} + 1}\]

-It is implemented as a subsystem with an integrator and a feedback loop.
-The initial state of the integrator is given by x0.
+The derivative calculation is performed using a complementary filter, implemented as a subsystem with an integrator and a feedback loop.
+The initial state of the integrator is given by x0:

-If the initial output of the derivative block is known it can be provided as y0 which is related to x0 by \(x_0 = - \alpha y_0\).
+If the initial output of the derivative block is known it can be provided as y0 from which x0 is calculated by \(x_0 = - \alpha y_0\).

 Seealso: